-The Fitness Center at UH Avon Health Center Offers Myofascial Release to Relieve Stress and Improve Overall Health
+The UH Fitness Center in Avon Offers Myofascial Release to Relieve Stress and Improve Overall Health

-As a medically integrated fitness center, the Fitness Center has access to the latest therapies proven to improve overall health.
-One such technique being used at the Fitness Center is myofascial release.
+As a medically integrated fitness center, the UH Fitness Center in Avon has access to the latest therapies proven to improve overall health.
+One such technique being used at the UH Fitness Center in Avon is myofascial release.
 This method relieves stress throughout the body by targeting specific muscles with specialized stretches.

 Understanding Myofascial Release